Lessons from church health and growth research

 - Existing, established churches have normal plateau and ministry limits.

-- Bible teaching, including the Sunday School and other forms of discipleship, to be effective, must be done in the context of evangelism.
+- To be effective, Bible teaching, including the Sunday School and other forms of

 Howard Culbertson, 5901 NW 81st, Oklahoma